 A solution is to only buy frozen vegetables.
 We do this for all of our main meals.
-They are a buck at Target for most of the veggies we get!
+They are around a buck at for most of the veggies we get!
 Some favorites are cauliflower, broccoli, and the white and gold corn (tastes like it came right off the cob!).

 In my experience, frozen fruit is mushy and unappetizing most of the time.
 Frozen fruit is great for smoothies but not for eating as a snack, in my opinion.

 Maybe I’m just eating the wrong fruit.
 I’ve tried blueberries and strawberries frozen.
 I’m curious to try pineapple, but for now, I stick with frozen veggies.

 With the current pandemic, part of my grocery budget now goes to Instacart’s service fee and a tip for the shopper.
 These tips will be especially helpful if you’re like me and have started paying for a grocery shopping delivery service.

 More than that, they will help you save money on your groceries both now and in a post-pandemic world.